Maximise your Morning Routine to Make it a Ritual

 My practise is in bed, as I’m usually too tired to get out of it!
 I pull up the blinds to let the morning sun in.

-What works for people?
+What works for other people?

 In doing some research into how successful people start their day I was interested to know that Barack Obama does a weights and cardio workout at 6.45 every morning and doesn’t get into the office until 9am.